On singularity properties of convolutions of algebraic morphisms: Introduction

 \subsection{Main results}

 In this paper we verify Conjecture \ref{main conjecture} for the case of a vector group.
-Namely, we prove the following theorem: \begin{thm} Let $X$ be a smooth $K$-variety with absolutely irreducible components $X_{1},\ldots,X_{l}$, and let $V$ be a $K$-vector space of finite dimension.
-Then for every morphism $\varphi:X\to V$ such that each $\varphi(X_{i})$ is not contained in any proper affine subspace of $V$, there exists $N\in\mathbb{N}$ such that for any $n>N$ the $n$-th convolution power $\varphi^{n}$ is (FRS). \end{thm}
+Namely, we prove the following theorem: \begin{thm} Let $K$ be a field of characteristic zero.
+Let $X$ be a smooth $K$-variety with absolutely irreducible components $X_{1},\ldots,X_{l}$, and let $V$ be a $K$-vector space of finite dimension.
+Then for every morphism $\varphi:X\to V$ such that $\varphi(X_i)$ is not contained in any proper affine subspace of $V$ for all $i$, there exists $N\in\mathbb{N}$ such that for any $n>N$ the $n$-th convolution power $\varphi^{n}$ is (FRS). \end{thm}

 In fact, we are able to prove a uniform analogue of Theorem \ref{Main result} for families of algebraic morphisms. \begin{defn} We call a morphism $\varphi:X\to Y$ \textit{strongly dominant} if $\varphi$ is dominant when restricted to each absolutely irreducible component of $X$. \end{defn}